Flumazenil: PET radioligand

 Radiolabeled with the radioactive isotope carbon-11, flumazenil may be used as a radioligand in neuroimaging with positron emission tomography to visualize the distribution of GABAA receptors in the human brain.

 Treatment for benzodiazepine dependence & tolerance

 Epileptic patients who have become tolerant to the anti-seizure effects of the benzodiazepine clonazepam became seizure-free for several days after treatment with 1.5 mg of flumazenil.
 Similarly, patients who were dependent on high doses of benzodiazepines (median dosage 333 mg diazepam-equivalent) were able to be stabilised on a low dose of clonazepam after 7–8 days of treatment with flumazenil.

-Flumazenil has been tested against placebo in benzo-dependent subjects.
+Flumazenil has been tested against placebo in benzodiazepine-dependent subjects.
 Results showed that typical benzodiazepine withdrawal effects were reversed with few to no symptoms.
 Flumazenil was also shown to produce significantly fewer withdrawal symptoms than saline in a randomized, placebo-controlled study with benzodiazepine-dependent subjects.
 Additionally, relapse rates were much lower during subsequent follow-up.